crypto-org-chain/cronos-docs/docs/getting-started/mainnet_validator.md

   ```
 ## Step 2.
 Configure `chain-maind`

-Before kick-starting your node, we will have to configure the node so that it connects to the Crypto.org mainnet
+Before kick-starting your node, we will have to configure the node so that it connects to the Crypto.org mainnet.

 ::: tip NOTE